 Organic Veggies of all types were going to be drowned in this Retro Clam Dip, so of course, I picked up organic rainbow carrots, grape tomatoes, spring onions, radishes, celery, and so forth.
 Heck, for shits and giggles, I even bought some kettle chips to dip in this Retro concoction.
 I know, I know Ruffles were what they used back in the day.
 Please forgive me for my Kettle Chip fetish; I can’t help myself.

-After picking up my shopping list I headed home to whip up a batch of this Clam Dip, I won’t lie I made a few changes, just small ones to add a bit more Southern character and flavor to the Clam Dip I surprised my significant other and a few close friends with tonight.
-You will find that the additions will be marked optional in the recipe card below in case you’d instead not add additional ingredients.
+After picking up my shopping list, I headed home to whip up a batch of this Clam Dip.
+I won’t lie.
+I made a few minor changes to add more Southern character and flavor to the Clam Dip.
+I surprised my significant other and close friends tonight.
+You will find that the additions will be marked optional in the recipe card below if you’d instead not add additional ingredients.

 - 3 cloves Garlic minced